Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Problem Definition and General MDP Framework

-At decision epoch $k \in K$, the system transitions from state $\bm{S_{k}}$ to the next state $\bm{S_{k+1}}$ upon taking an action.
-This state transition is governed by a stochastic transition $W_{k+1}$, which depends on the current state $\bm{S_{k}}$, the chosen action $\textbf{a}_{k}$, and the likelihood of transitioning to $\bm{S_{k+1}}$.
-Essentially, $W_{k+1}$ determines the probability of moving from $\bm{S_{k}}$ to $\bm{S_{k+1}}$ following action $\textbf{a}_{k}$.
-In the context of the here considered \gls{dbrp}, these transitions are significantly influenced by user rental and return demand during the time duration between two successive states, introducing uncertainties into the system.
-To represent these state transitions under various demand scenarios, we utilize a simulator to capture the change of state, which will be further described in Section~\ref{sec3:simulator}.
+At each step $k \in K$, the system transitions from state $\bm{S_{k}}$ to the next state $\bm{S_{k+1}}$ upon executing an action.
+This transition is governed by a stochastic transition function $W_{k+1}$, which depends on the current state $\bm{S_{k}}$, the chosen action $\textbf{a}_{k}$, and the probability of transitioning to $\bm{S_{k+1}}$.
+The primary source of uncertainty in this function arises from user rental and return demand, which fluctuates stochastically over time.